Polkadot-Blockchain-Academy/pba-content/syllabus/5-Substrate/Transaction-Pool-Slides.md

 You must execute the state transitions in full on chain.

 Most of the time you are not the block author.
-When you import a block from another node, you cannot trust them to have done the pre-checks correctly
+When you import a block from another node, you cannot trust them to have done the pre-checks correctly.